Genocs/enterprise-containers/docs/monitoring-and-observability.md

-# Demo setup Monitoring and Observability for Kuberentes
+# Demo setup Monitoring and Observability for Kubernetes

-Setup for Improve Monitoring and Observability for Kuberentes with OSS tools
+Setup for Improve Monitoring and Observability for Kubernetes with OSS tools

 ## Initialize AKS cluster with all KEDA related resources